tldr-group/micrograph_extractor/README.md

 ### VLM analysis
 GPT3.5/4 is effective at detecting *if* a figure contains a micrograph, but it cannot tell you which sub-figure is the micrograph(s).
 To do this we analyzed each figure that GPT3.5/4 labelled as containing a micrograph and its extracted sub-figures.
 We fed the figure caption, paper abstract, specific sub-figure and the whole figure to GPT4-V and asked it if the specific sub-figure was a single micrograph (i.e, not a timeseries or unextracted figure).

+Any single micrographs were placed into a the dataset in `micrographs/`, with their labels, DOI, *etc.* in `micrographs/label.csv`.

 ### Regex
+We compared the accuracy of LLM micrograph detection to two string-matching/regex approaches.
+The 'simple' regex said a micrograph was detected if the caption contained the substring "image" or "micrograph" anywhere.
+The 'greedy' regex said a micrograph was detected if any instrument name ("SEM" or "Scanning Electron Microscopy" or "TEM" *etc.*) was detected or if it contained "image" or "micrograph" as before.

+The 'simple' regex scheme was remarkably effective (if slightly conservative), probably because scientific captions are well-structured.
+The 'greedy' regex had too many false positives, as could be expected.

 ### Evaluation
+We wrote a custom labelling app (in `labelling_app/`) that allows humans to label the extracted figures and sub-figures and compare the LLM/regex labels to the human labels for evaluation.

 ## Installation: